 **quick tip: but if you DON’T have a tripod, find a sturdy surface**

 ( If you are in aperture mode, your camera will choose the other settings for you.
-You will notice very low shutter speeds which is why step one is using a tripod!)
+You will notice very low shutter speeds which is why the first tip is to use a tripod!)

 This time, set your aperture as low as your lens allows.
 For instance, I shot the photos for this post with my Tamron 24-70 mm 2.8 Lens The aperture I used was 2.8.
 Take your camera lens off of auto focus and manually focus your lens.
 As you do, you will notice that beautiful sought after bokeh.